Study-Group-BK/ThesisBK-Robot-Soccer-System/README.md

 In this project, we create a prototype of a small robot soccer system with 2 robots, as shown in the figure below.

 ![Robot soccer system](Robot%20soccer%20system%20with%20index.jpg)

+1. Camera: for computer vision, it is the eye of the system
+2. Off-field computer: the main controller of the system which processes the images and sends command to control the robots' motion.
+3. Soccer robots: the players of the game
+4. Ball: the ball is a standard golf ball